ygorduraes/vcb/README.md

 Postgres's app info: `heroku pg:info -a vaichoverbelem`

-Connecting locally to Heroku's database: `heroku pg:psql -a vaichoverbelem`
+Connecting to Heroku's database: `heroku pg:psql -a vaichoverbelem`

 Pulling the database locally (for development): `heroku pg:pull postgresql-polished-86943 vaichoverbelem -a vaichoverbelem`